DocFX/symfony-website-checklist/README.md

     - Use the [PSR-3](https://www.php-fig.org/psr/psr-3/) error types if you lack imagination (`info notice warning error`) and add "`success`", too.
     - Make sure they don't take too much place nor break your design but can be stacked.
     - Output them with `|raw` to use links and HTML, but NEVER output anything from the user or not sanitized in their contents (could be a security flaw).
+11. Add a template with breadcrumbs:
+    - Any controller action should provide an array of elements (link title, link text, order, hypermedia URL).
+Or auto-generated breadcurmb items.
+    - Add schema.org breadcrumb data, using JSON-LD, following [Google recommendations](https://developers.google.com/search/docs/advanced/structured-data/breadcrumb).
+    - Using defensive programming (if not set, no breadcrumb, no JSON-LD).
+    - Make sure your breadcrumb order is coherent across pages.
+    - Use the template in this repository as a start if needed (`files-you-will-need/templates/common/_breadcrumb.html.twig~~~~`).

 ## 4. Produce your models